Paul's back, Suns clinch top seed with 140-130 win in Denver

 TIP-INS

-Suns: Have won a season-high seven straight away from home to improve their NBA-best road record to 30-6.
-Phoenix got off to a slow start, falling behind 9-2 but Paul’s first basket tied it at 15 at the 6:33 mark. … Booker fouled Hyland hard on a shot that wasn’t whistled and then got fouled at the other end on a 3-point try.
+Suns: Phoenix got off to a slow start, falling behind 9-2 but Paul’s first basket tied it at 15 at the 6:33 mark. … Booker fouled Hyland hard on a shot that wasn’t whistled and then got fouled at the other end on a 3-point try.
 He made all three foul shots while boos rang down from the crowd.

-Nuggets: Hyland missed a pair of free throws before scoring the Nuggets’ final 10 points of the first quarter.
-That included a 3-pointer and a three-point play. … His rushed jumper after losing the handle swished just as the third-quarter buzzer went off, giving Denver a 106-104 lead.
+Nuggets: Hyland sank 5 of 7 3-pointers in the first half when he scored 19 points.
+Along the way he he surpassed Jamal Murray’s rookie record of 115 3-pointers in a season. … Jokic had an uncharacteristic eight turnovers, same as the entire Suns team.

 TOAST MALONE